 The St Marylebone CE Bridge School follows the UK Council for Internet Safety (UKCIS) guidance on sexting (also referred to as 'youth produced sexual imagery') in schools.
-NB - where one of the parties is over 18, this is no longer sexting but child sexual abuse.
+NB - where one of the parties is over 18 and the other is not, this is no longer sexting but child sexual abuse.